malicehightopp1/AquaRush/README.md

 # AquaRush
 AquaRush is a subway surfers clone/inspired game with the twist of instead of people as your character its boats in water!
 AquaRush, being a clone of subways surfers deals with alot of the same systems.
 Inluding the infinite generation of path and coins.
-Along with that a save system for coins and the players boat that they boat or have selected!
+Along with that a save system for coins and the players boat that they have selected!

 Basic Gameplay - Game auto generates the paths with the player staying still and the paths moving so the game doesnt have to load a far transform.
 Auto generates coins and objects for the player to interact with along the path.
 Player has basic right and left controls
 **will be changed to paths that the player can move through** - currently working on reworking player movement so its more stable and feels smoother.
 Along with this player can choose and save the boat